The words business professional attire hold certain expectations of formality.

 Any style of dress in business should be subdued and is not meant to be flashy.

 Obliging the business professional dress code rules means wearing appropriate and accurate business professional attire.

 The basics of a business professional dress code have remained the same for decades.
 The suit is the central piece, with a shirt, tie, and good shoes filling in the details.
-A man only needs a few of each of these pieces that he can mix and match to create multiple high style looks for work.
+A man only needs a few of these pieces to mix and match to create multiple high style looks for work.

 The number of buttons on the jacket should be two or three if it is a single-breasted suit.
 Both are acceptable, though a two-button suit looks more modern and help you appear less stuffy.
 A double-breasted suit may have four or six buttons.

-There are two styles of lapel you will find on suits that are proper for business casual: peak and notch lapels.
+You will find two lapel styles on suits that are proper for business casual: peak and notch lapels.
 Both are acceptable for the business professional dress code.

 A notch lapel is the best style to choose; it is the traditional standard, and it always looks good.
 Anybody can look elegant in a notch lapel jacket.

 A peak lapel is a more formal style but also a bit more fashion-forward.
 For this reason, you may not want to incorporate too many suit jackets with this style into your business-professional ensemble.
 They may be too flashy for your environment.